Vegetarian moussaka with polenta and lentils

 I personally prepare my pickles the European way.
 My favorite combination is dill, mustard seeds, cayenne peppers, horseradish roots and garlic.
 Of course this list is endless and you can use whatever your heart desires.
 My great-grandmother also put in grape wine and leaves to enhance the health benefits but you can put other leaves in as well like cucumber, white oak, raspberry, mugwort leaves etc. Oh speaking of health benefits, I always add a slice of sourdough bread.
 Sourdough is highly nutritious and added to the pickles will further enhance its intestinal flora promoting property.

-Also, as we eat the pickles, I always try to drink the liquid, the brine that pickles were processed in.
+I always try to drink the liquid, the brine that pickles were processed in.
 It is also beneficial for digestion, so don’t throw it away… and I believe it makes a fabulous summer drink.
 Once you make it yourself, you will never want to buy pickles at the store again.

 Pickling cucumbers